May 1 deadline

 Click here for details about the proposal process, conducting active research, accessing the SFC Longitudinal Archival Database, and sample proposals.

 The next upcoming deadline for proposals is May 1st.

 The SFC Research Incentives Program provides support to investigators conducting research at SFC.
 Research incentives, provided through a generous gift of the Crane Family to the CCEC, include the following:

 - 1 annual $10,000 Researcher in Residence Award

 - 2 annual $1000 Graduate Student Research Grants

 - 2 annual $500 Student Poster Merit Awards

 Submissions for Graduate Student Research Grants and the Researcher in Residence Award are due May 1!

-A webinar for junior faculty on how to write a successful CAREER proposal based on nine years of experience helping scores of faculty compete for CAREER grants.
-The webinar covered:
+This recorded webinar (120 Minutes) is for junior faculty who want to learn how to write a successful CAREER proposal.
+Our presenters have nine years of experience helping scores of faculty compete for CAREER grants.

 - How to decide when and if it’s the right time to apply for a CAREER grant